 Square vs. Round Diamonds: What’s the Difference?

 Benefits of Round Diamonds

 Round diamonds are somewhat easier and faster to pick up and set in place on the self-adhesive canvas as they don't have to be placed as neatly.
 Round ones can be placed without any concern for their orientation since they are the same shape the whole way around.
 They are also slightly bigger than square diamonds, measuring 2.8mm.
 As a result, it takes fewer rhinestones to complete a diamond painting with round drills than it takes to finish a square diamond painting.
 This could allow you to finish your artwork faster.
 If you are brand-new to the world of diamond painting, many, more experienced crafters believe that starting with round drills is the best option.

 Round diamonds are known to have a more sparkly appearance, especially on larger paintings.
-Our 26-faceted, round diamonds are cut differently from our competitors’ diamond drills.
-They are designed to have MORE sparkle than any other drills on the market as others only have 13 facets.
-With double the facets, our diamond drills have double the shine!
+Our 20-faceted, round diamonds are cut differently from our competitors’ diamond drills.
+They are designed to have MORE sparkle than any other drills on the market, which only have 13 facets.
+With 50% more facets, our diamond drills have extra sparkle and shine!
 A round drill, diamond painting is the best option when you want to create a shimmery and eye-catching work of art that is sure to turn heads for all the right reasons.